 Ogden parents have a legal duty to provide financial support for their children.
 This financial support is called child support.
 Parents in Ogden may have a legal duty to determine whether their child will reside.
 This is called child custody, or custodianship.

 In Ogden, establishing child support is often done as part of a divorce.
 A divorce is a legal end to a marriage between two people.
-However, support and residence issues often arise between parents who never married, but had children together.
+However, child support and residence issues often arise between parents who never married, but had children together.

 Establishing Financial Support in Ogden, Utah

-Financial support is paid from one parent to the other parent to provide care for things such as diapers, school tuition and shelter.
+Financial child support is paid from one parent to the other parent to provide care for things such as diapers, school tuition and shelter.
 The parent who pays the financial support is called the non-custodial parent.
 This means the child doesn’t live with the parent on a full-time basis.

 The only time parents don’t have to provide financial support is when their minor child is when the child is emancipated, has completed high school or turns 18 years old.
 In some situations, a parent may have to continue to pay child support for their child beyond the age of 18 years old.
 This may occur when their child is disabled and continues to be dependent on their parents.

 Utah support guidelines calculate how much a parent pays.
 This is called their support obligation.
 The guidelines include three things: childcare expenses, base support and medical care.
 Within the guidelines is a table.
 The table, which is based on the parents’ incomes, determines the monthly support obligation.